 ARS does provide before and after school care to our students on a first come/first serve basis.
 For more information, see the Parent Resources page.

 ARS is a "downtown community school," and classes have the unique opportunity to make frequent trips to the Iredell County Public Library.
-We do have a small media center with many books at all age/reading levels and a computer lab accessible to students.
+We do have a small media center with many books at all age/reading levels.

 The ARS Elementary building does not have a cafeteria, while the Middle building does have a cafeteria space.
 Students can bring in their own lunches or order lunches from our monthly lunch menu.
 For more information, visit the Parent Resources page.